 Further, medical practitioners point towards the importance of first contact between the baby and biological mother.
 Immediate taking away of the baby from birth mother can lead to probable medical and emotional complications for both of them.

 The case of surrogacy still remains undecided.
-The Surrogacy (Regulation) Bill 2019 has made an attempt to rectify the past defects but the attempt is half-hearted.
+The new Surrogacy (Regulation) Bill 2019 has made an attempt to rectify the past defects but the attempt is half-hearted.
 There seems to be almost no rationale for excluding single persons from the ambit of law.

 Exclusion of homosexual couples and too much emphasis on traditional concept of family is certainly against the judicial decisions of National Legal Services Authority v.
 Union of India (2014 Supreme Court), Justice K. S. Puttaswamy (Retd.) and Anr. vs Union of India (2017 Supreme Court), Navtej Singh Johar v.
 Union of India (2018 Supreme Court) and numerous decisions of Supreme Court upholding living relationships.

 Moreover, the Bill’s lacunae in defining close relative could take it back to the same evil it is trying to evade.
 The law should look into the possibilities of regularising commercial surrogacy instead of forbidding it.
 These Bills lacks the will to encourage hopeful parents to go for surrogacy as one of the options.

 The Hague Conference on Private International Law has been working to make uniform rules for establishing legal parentage in cases of international surrogacy.
 And India is also participating in the process.
 Maybe, the proposed Bill can borrow some solutions from there.